harry7557558/harry7557558/esc102-portfolio-handbook/docs/design-processes.md

     - Understand what features people (I) need for a matrix visualizer
  - Some numerical metrics are simple; Bridge project: FoS, overall is min of all; Detailed objectives
  - "Good" metric to help converging and for presentation: glass fogginess
- - Some not too simple, holistically/pairwise comparison (ex. volunteer experience)
+ - Some not too simple, holistically/pairwise comparison by judgement after validation (ex. volunteer experience); In personal projects, validating algorithms is easy

 <br/>